 and [encryption_qa_sm]

-both with "aws" as secret manager provider type.
-Then, at the Production environment, the value of the password property might looks like "prod:oracle1-pswd", while at the QA Environment the corresponding property will be "qa:oracle1-pswd" (of course if at the QA secret manager the key is different then accordingly it shall be at the interface key).
+- both with AWS as the Secrets Management service provider.
+Then, in the Production environment, the value of the password property may look like "prod:oracle1-pswd", whereas in the QA environment, the corresponding property would be "qa:oracle1-pswd" (naturally, if the key in the QA Secrets Management service is different, then the same must also be reflected in the interface property).

-On runtime, Fabric will act according to theses definitions, so that for those properties with "prod" prefix, it will connect to the secrrt manager which defined at the encryption_prod_sm
+At runtime, Fabric will act according to these definitions in a way that whenever it encounters properties with the prod prefix, it will connect to the Secrets Management service that is defined in the encryption_prod_sm